Skip to main content

 4. Publish the workflow.

-The workflow created in the previous section must be mapped to a specific case and transition to a specific state.
+The workflow created in the previous section must be assigned to a specific case and mapped to a particular state transition.

-2. Use the Assign workflow to state change step.
-Specify the case ID, the target state for customizing the transition, and the name of the workflow you want to use for the customization.
-The workflow name is automatically translated into the workflow ID.
+2. Assign the Workflow: Use the Assign Workflow to State Change step.
+Specify the case ID, the target state for the transition, and the name of the workflow (which is automatically translated to the workflow ID).

 Other available steps are: Get assigned workflow for state change and Unassign workflow from state change.